Frequently Asked Questions

 These records pulled from GBIF are different from those iNaturalist records imported by users into Odonata Central by copying the URL as described below.
 User imported records become Odonata Central records and are treated and used in the same ways as records entered initially into Odonata Central.
 The much greater number of records pulled from GBIF are only used on maps.
 They cannot be browsed or viewed in Odonata Central.

 Many of the iNaturalist points on the map are in strange locations.
 Are they accurate?
+Why are some points gray?

 Probably not.
 Records of many "sensitive" species are obscured automatically on iNaturalist (called "taxon obscured" by iNaturalist).
 In addition, users can elect to obscure the location.
 These records are shown on Odonata Central maps the same way they are shown on iNaturalist maps: at a randomly generated point within 0.2 degree lat-long of the actual location.
 Therefore the location of many iNaturalist records is only approximate.
 This accuracy corresponds to within about 20 km (12 miles) depending on where you are.

-These randomly generated points are assigned without regard to political boundaries and may appear in a different political unit (country, state, province, county, etc.) than the actual location if it is near a border.
+These randomly generated points are assigned by iNaturalist without regard to political boundaries and may appear in a different political unit (country, state, province, county, etc.) than the actual location if it is near a border.
 This is why Odonata Central does not use iNaturalist observations for species lists.
 Furthermore, local data are used to determine what is a "sensitive species", so a species may be accurately plotted in part of its range and obscured in other parts of its range.
 See Geoprivacy on iNaturalist for more information.

 I just posted an observation to iNaturalist but it is not showing up on the Odonata Central map?